gijsvanhoutum/trec/README.md

 resolution of 320x180 pixels at 15 frames per second (FPS) is selected (Many options are possible normally).
 The **right** screenshot displays TREC capturing a recorded video of an additive manufacturing process, Directed Energy Deposition (DED), to be specific.
-Thevideo is played back at 90+ FPS.
+The video is played back at 90+ FPS.

 <p align="center">
   <img alt="Light" src="icons/screenshot_player.png" width="45%">